ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 This section discusses two use cases, each representing one of the two modes of use defined in {{modes}}.

 The first use case is that of "long-term signatures", i.e., signatures that can still be verified even after the signing certificate has expired.
-This can address situations where it is important to prevent subsequent denial by the signer or to verify signatures made using (very) short-term certificates
+This can address situations where it is important to prevent subsequent denial by the signer or to verify signatures made using (very) short-term certificates.
 To achieve this, the document signer acquires a fresh TST for the document's signature from a trusted TSA and concatenates it with the document.
 Later, when a relying party verifies the signed document and its associated TST, they can be certain that the document was signed _at least_ at the time specified by the TSA, and that the signing certificate was valid at the time the signature was made.